1Aurimas1/dir-compare/README.md

 # dir-compare

-This program is designed to compare two directories.
-It helps in finding duplicate files within the two directories.
+This program is designed to compare files in directories.
+It helps to find duplicate files within a single or two directories.
+App consists of three core parts: directory comparer, backend and frontend.
+Directory comparer is used as a CLI program which serves a key purpose of the app by searching for duplicates.
+Backend and frontend are necessary to provide a way for users to interact with application using GUI instead of CLI.
+Backend and comparer were implemented using **rust** language while frontend was built with **react.js**.
+To exchange data between back and front websocket protocol is used.